-Palace of Aurag, an ancient city ruin beneath
+Palace of Aurag, an ancient city ruin beneath the earth surface,

-the surface of the earth, is situated north of Rashaan Dersnii Ukhaa and south from the “Avarga toson”
+is situated north of Rashaan Dersnii Ukhaa and south from the “Avarga toson”

-spa-resort in Delgerkhaan Soum, Khentii Aimag.
+spa-resort in Delgerkhaan Soum, Khentii province.
 It is supposed that the name

-of the city ruin was originally “Aurag”, and later
+of the city ruin was originally “Aurag” and later changed into “Avarga”.

-huge, enormous or great, but cave or warehouse.
+great, but cave or warehouse.

 fortresses were placed in row east to west on the western part of the city.